CofferHub/react-atomic-tailwind-storybook/README.md

 To run this project, install it locally using npm:

 ```
-$ cd ../lorem
-$ npm install
+$ yarn install
-$ npm start
+$ yarn storybook
 ```

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Our wiki project progress](https://github.com/Dheyson/react-atomic-tailwind-storybook/wiki/How-did-we-get-here%3F).

-To learn React, check out the [React documentation](https://reactjs.org/).